 - a.
-Buildings must comply with the maximum number of stories as specified in the Building Standards for each VCOD tier. - b.
-The Ground Story is always counted as one (1) story, except that a single Ground Story over eighteen (18) feet in height is counted as two (2) stories.

-Any Upper Story is counted as (1) additional story, except that any upper story sixteen (16) feet or greater in height is counted as two (2) stories;

-- d.
-Space located directly under a pitched roof is counted as a half (0.5) story, provided the following standards are all met: - i.
-At least two opposite roof planes are pitched toward each other. - ii.
+Buildings may not exceed the maximum number of stories as specified in the Building Standards for each VCOD tier. - b.
+The Ground Story is always counted as one (1) story, except that a single Ground Story eighteen (18) feet or greater in height is counted as two (2) stories. - Any Upper Story is counted as (1) additional story, except that any upper story sixteen (16) feet or greater in height is counted as two (2) stories; - d.
+Space located directly under a pitched roof is counted as a half (0.5)-story, provided the following standards are all met: - i.
+At least two (2) opposite roof planes are pitched toward each other.

+- ii.
 A pitched roof may be composed of roof planes with different slopes. - iii.
-The slope of any pitch must be no greater than 14:12 (49 degrees); otherwise, this story is counted as a full story. - iv.
-The roof rafters must intersect the wall plate or top of wall frame of the exterior walls at a height no more than two (2) feet above the finished floor of the half-story; otherwise, this story is counted as a full story. - v.
-Dormers must comply with requirements in Sec.
-1.5.4.G. - 4.
-Half-Story Step-Back for Flat Roofs - a.
-A required distance that certain upper stories of a building must be recessed from the plane of the facade of the stories below. - i.
-Required Step-Backs must be provided for all stories as specified in the Building Standards for each VCOD tier. - ii.
-Buildings on any lot with a Lot Width of Less than seventy (70) feet are exempt for the upper story Step-Back requirement along the Side Lot Line(s), except when abutting a Residential District. - iii.
-Buildings on any lot with an average lot depth less than seventy (70) feet are exempt from the upper story Step-Back requirement along the Rear Lot Line, except when abutting a Residential District.
+The slope of any pitch must be no greater than 14:12 (49.4 degrees); otherwise, this story is counted as a full story.

+- iv.
+The roof rafters must intersect the wall plate or top of wall frame of the exterior walls at a height no more than two (2) feet above the finished floor of the half (0.5)-story; otherwise, this story is counted as a full story. - v.
+Dormers must comply with the requirements set forth in Sec.
+1.5.4.G.

+4. Half-Story Step-Back for Flat Roofs

+- a.
+Required Step-Backs must be provided for all stories as specified in the Building Standards for each VCOD tier. - b.
+Buildings on any lot with a Lot Width of seventy (70) feet or less are exempt for the upper story Step-Back requirement along the Side Lot Line(s), except when abutting a Residential District the facade of the building facing the Residential District is not exempt from the upper story Step-Back requirement.. - c.
+Buildings on any lot with an average lot depth less than seventy (70) feet are exempt from the upper story Step-Back requirement along the Rear Lot Line, except when the rear lot line abuts a Residential District.